 Recently, I wrote an article advising companies not to host their own video.
 There was some pushback on it from some techies that understood the ins and outs of video hosting.
 They had some good points, but video requires an audience, and many of the hosted platforms provide just that.
-So the combination of the cost of bandwidth, complexity of screen size and connectivity, in addition to the audience availability were my primary reasons.
+So the combination of the cost of bandwidth, the complexity of screen size, and connectivity, in addition to the audience availability were my primary reasons.

 That doesn't mean I don't believe companies shouldn't take a longer look at building their solution.
 In the case of video, for example, many large companies have integrated their video strategy with digital asset management systems.
 Makes perfect sense!

 A decade ago when computing power was extremely expensive, bandwidth was costly, and development had to be done from scratch, it would have been nothing short of suicide for a company to attempt to build its marketing solution.
 The Software as a Service providers spent billions in the industry to develop platforms that could be utilized by most of us – so why would you make that investment?
 There was no return on it and you'd be lucky if you ever got it off the ground.

 Fast forward to today, though, and computing power and bandwidth are plentiful.
 And development need not be done from scratch.
 There are powerful rapid development platforms, big data database platforms, and reporting engines that make getting a product up inexpensive and quick.
 Not to mention the vast number of inexpensive API (application programming interface) providers out on the market.
 A single developer can wire up a platform with a canned administrative interface and connect to an API in a matter of minutes.